ltiao/ltiao.github.io.nikola/pages/about.rst

 Hi.
 My name is Louis.
 I am a lifelong student and aspiring researcher of Computer Science and Mathematics.

-I recently graduated with First-class Honours in Computer Science from the `University of New South Wales`_, where I minored in Mathematics and concentrated on Algorithm Design and Analysis, Theoretical Computer Science, Artificial Intelligence and Machine Learning.
+I graduated with First-class Honours in Computer Science from the `University of New South Wales`_, where I minored in Mathematics and concentrated on Algorithm Design and Analysis, Theoretical Computer Science, Artificial Intelligence and Machine Learning.

-I am currently a Software Engineer at `NICTA`_ on the Spatial Analytics Systems Team, where I work among a group of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular Gaussian Processes).
+I am currently a Software Engineer at `NICTA`_ on the Spatial Inference Systems Team, where I work among a group of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular Gaussian Processes).